zb-ss/ubuntu-hibernation/README.md

 This script makes the setup process easier by performing the necessary system checks and configuration changes automatically.

+## Features

+- **Automatic swap partition detection** - Finds and validates your swap partition
+- **GRUB and initramfs configuration** - Sets up the resume parameter for hibernation
+- **Laptop detection** - Automatically detects if running on a laptop
+- **Lid-close hibernate** - Configures laptops to hibernate when the lid is closed
+- **Desktop environment support** - Works with Regolith, GNOME, and other DEs
+- **Passwordless hibernation** - Configures polkit rules so you don't need sudo

 ## ❗ DISCLAIMER ❗

 This script modifies critical system files, specifically your GRUB (bootloader) configuration.
 While it includes safety checks and automatically creates a backup of your GRUB settings, there is always a small risk of issues.